weifund/weifund/README.md

 ### Front-End
 http://crowdfundrr.github.io/

+** Please not the project is under heavy development, and that we are planning a Meteor build in the coming days.

 ### When Deployed
 - You can start, donate to, discover, refund and track crowdfunding campaigns
 - Link to campaigns via crowdfundrr/#/tracker/CAMPAIGN_ID